Walkie-Talkies 101: Your Ultimate Guide to Two-Way Radios (Updated)

 Can different brands talk with each other?

-The answer is no. Different brands can communicate, but only if their settings match precisely.
+Different brands can communicate, but only if their settings match precisely.

 Generally, digital radios and analog radios cannot talk to each other.
 They use completely different methods to transmit a signal.